karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

 ## Source code

-- This scenarios uses Autofac as IoC container.
+- This scenario uses Autofac as IoC container.
 - An ``IHttpClientFactory`` named client is setup in the ``AutofacWebapiConfig.cs``.
 - A few steps are required to setup ``IHttpClientFactory`` with Autofac:
     - Add required packages: